Skip to content

 Access to the basins themselves has been severely restricted for several years to protect production and hygiene.
 The visit therefore focuses on viewpoints, permitted paths, and sales areas.

-Calm behavior improves photos and mood.
+Quiet behavior improves photos and mood.
 Litter should be taken with you.
-Purchasing salt products on site can strengthen local value creation, provided the products come directly from the operators.
+Buying salt products on site can strengthen local value creation, provided the products come directly from the operators.

 Moray is known for its circular terraces and microclimate hypothesis.